-Then, you just have to fill in your personal data (that will be later used as custom fields) and the limit of a number of messages sent daily (the default is 150 and we encourage you to leave it at this or lower level - this will help protecting your deliverability and prevent some of your email from reaching SPAM folders).
+Then, you just have to fill in your personal data (that will be later used as custom fields) and the limit of a number of messages sent daily (the default is 30 and we encourage you not to increase it over 150 - this will help protecting your deliverability and prevent some of your email from reaching SPAM folders).

 If you need to send more messages, you can always add more email accounts to send out from.
 Please also remember, that if you have a new email account you have to warm it up first!